VU-DETAIL/vu-detail.github.io/index.md

 ## [**Home**](./) | [People](./people) | [Research](./research) | [Publication](./publication) | [About](./about)

 # News
+* [11/2020] Our project is funded by L3 Harris.
+Thank you, L3 Harris!
-* [11/2020] One paper is accepted to DATE 2021!
+* [11/2020] Paper on Approximate Computing is accepted to DATE 2021!
+(24% acceptance rate)
-* [10/2020] Richard Ruixuan Wang will be with DETAIL as a new Ph.D. student
+* [10/2020] Ruixuan (Richard) Wang will join DETAIL as a new PhD student.
+Welcome, Richard!
 * [10/2020] Ph.D. student Dongning Ma receives NSF Student Support Award to attend IGSC 2020!
 * [08/2020] Collaborative project on smart, secure, and scalable IoT system is funded by National Science Foundation!
 * [08/2020] Our EMSOFT paper on firmware cybersecurity vulnerability is nominated for **best paper award**!